You should go now before Williams reputation grows any further, the tasting menu won’t £60 for ever.

 Before long, the main courses arrived and the menu was right back on track.
 I’ve eaten a lot of duck dishes this winter, but few have been as good as the one we had here.
 The duck breast was unbelievably juicy and had absolutely bags of flavour.
 I’m really not sure what they could do to improve it.
 The other main, the Devon Red sirloin was absolutely fantastic too.
 Melt in the mouth tender meat, cooked perfectly and a brilliant combination with the pomme puree, turnip and ceps.

 At this point, I’ll hold my hands up and admit that we got a little carried away and ate more than half of the main courses before we realised we hadn’t taken any photos.
-Sorry!!
-At least this way we’re leaving something to your imagination!
+At least this way we’re leaving something to your imagination.

 The bill came to approximately £170 including aperitifs and wine.
 Just as I’d hoped, it was an absolute steal at that price, and a fantastic meal to boot.
-You should go now before Williams reputation grows any further – he surely can’t be far off earning his second star.
+You should go now before Williams reputation grows any further, the tasting menu won’t £60 for ever.

 Address: The Westbury Hotel, 37 Conduit Street, London W1S 2YF